 The undivided trunk is attached to the heart as one artery straddling the bottom chambers and then divides into arteries taking blood to the lungs and body.
 The oxygen-poor blood from the right ventricle (bottom chamber) and the oxygen-rich blood from the left ventricle (bottom chamber) mix when ejected out into the trunk, and more blood than normal goes back to the lungs making it harder for the infant to breathe.

 In almost all cases, children with the congenital heart defect truncus arteriosus also have a large hole between the bottom chambers of the heart.
 This is called a ventricular septal defect (VSD).

 As a result of these abnormalities, the baby's blood isn't as oxygenated as it should be when it circulates through the body.

-Signs and symptoms of truncus arteriosus include:
+Signs and symptoms of truncus arteriosus usually appear within the first days of life, and may include: